Setting a Course for the Railroad Pergola

 - Amount of glaze/color used: 113 gallons

-- Pergola – 32) 12’ tall ceramic tile clad concrete columns with overhead steel beams and stylized rails – forming a 350’ long pergola over the trail – with LED night lighting.
+- Pergola: 32 12-foot-tall ceramic tile clad concrete columns with overhead steel beams and stylized rails forming a 350-foot-long pergola over the trail with LED night lighting

-- Shade & Solar Power Structure – 8) 12’ tall ceramic tile clad concrete columns, with 9 solar panels mounted on an overhead steel structure – providing powers to the site
+- Shade and solar power structure: Eight 12-foot-tall ceramic tile clad concrete columns, with nine solar panels mounted on an overhead steel structure providing powers to the site